 Ask professors for their recommendations of top graduate schools.
 Ideally, speak with professors in your intended field of study to get a better understanding of your options.
 Professors can often make personal referrals to colleagues at other universities.

-The resource library has directories of graduate schools as well as books on how to submit applications.
-You also have the option of speaking with a Career Specialist to discuss your ideas and plans.
+The Career Center online resource library has directories of graduate schools as well as information on how to submit applications.
+You also have the option of speaking with a Career Specialist or MU Graduate School staffer to discuss your ideas and plans,

 - Explore Professional Associations